Do I Need to Hire A Workers’ Compensation Lawyer?

 You disagree with your employer’s doctor that you can return to work

 If you are required to see a physician that your employer (or their insurance company) has selected, that doctor may say that you are fit to return to work, or that you can return to work with some limitations on your duties.
-If your own doctor disagrees, a workers’ compensation attorney can take your case before a judge, effectively present evidence and persuasively argue on your behalf.
+If your own doctor disagrees, a workers’ comp attorney can take your case before a judge, effectively present evidence, and argue persuasively on your behalf.